thomasyang44/sko-tech-academy/docs/use-cases/accounts-pay/index.md

     [Go to top](#introduction) | [Go to Getting Start Lab](#getting-started-lab)

-## 6 - Review the Operations Dashboard
+## 4\.
+Review the Operations Dashboard
 ??? note summary "Expand to view"

+    > NOTE: If your environment does not have Kibana dashboards, you may need to skip executing this section and just read it as Business Performance Center dasbboards are not available at this time.

     You are now a Focus Corp employee, first an Operations Specialist and later a Rule Manager.
 Time to see how invoice validation works.

     1\.
 Navigate back to the Focus Corp Demos Dashboard browser window/tab

     2\.
 Click on **Week 1** under the picture of the **Operations Specialist**

     3\.
 Login to the **Insights Dashboard**

     > NOTE: If this is your FIRST TIME, your password may not work; go back to the SaaS portal, mouse over your name in the upper right and click Set Password.
 Once complete, come back and login to the Open Distro for Elasticsearch / Kibana.